Anaximperator blog

 Also the point about keeping things status quo:

 Take a look at the link given in the main post.
-It shows that in Australia (I presume it is representative for our part of the world as well) a lager fraction of the cancer patients survive than ever before.
+It shows that in Australia (I assume it is representative for our part of the world as well) a larger fraction of the cancer patients survive than ever before.
 We are not where we want to be, but thanks to research things are improving.

 And why would the oncology centers be interested in keeping things status quo in the first place?.
 They see more cancer patients than anyone else, so they know what they can expect should they get cancer themselves.
 And given the prevalence of cancer it is not all that unlikely that they will become cancer patients themselves one day.
 In my opinion there are motivation factors enough besides profit to really want to do good research on the matter.